No-Mesh Umbilical Hernia Repair in Fort Myers, FL

 What Is Umbilical Hernia Repair?

-The “Tomas Technique” method allows Dr. Tomas to repair your umbilical hernia without mesh and its associated risks.
+The “Tomas Technique” method allows Dr. Tomas or Dr. Brick to repair your umbilical hernia without mesh and its associated risks.

 What Is the Tomas Technique for Umbilical Hernia Repair Without Mesh?

 The “Tomas technique” uses a three-layer closure to create a strong alternative to surgical mesh.
 This more natural umbilical hernia repair technique closes the hole in the abdominal wall, allowing the tissue above and below this weakened area to be strengthened.
-Dr. Tomas uses his own “TomasPatent” technique, which includes several rows of non-absorbable sutures to strengthen the umbilical defect as well as the native tissue above and below the defect.
+Dr. Tomas or Dr. Brick uses the “TomasPatent” technique, which includes several rows of non-absorbable sutures to strengthen the umbilical defect as well as the native tissue above and below the defect.
 Please click on “Tomas Technique” to see our newly obtained patent.

 In rare cases, much larger, cantaloupe-sized hernias may require a biological mesh under the weakened abdominal wall.
 However, over 90% of the umbilical hernia repairs we perform at our Florida practice are completely free of mesh.